There are many new people tuning in every day who don't know that.

 He can stand there and order people around.

-There's nothing he can do, which is the only fair assessment.
+But he's not doing one thing oriented towards stopping the leak because there's nothing he can do, which is the only fair assessment.

-The only reason people are harping on him about it is because he said, This is the day where the sea levels will stop their rise.
+The only reason people are harping on him about it is because he said, this is the day where the sea levels will stop their rise.

 This is the day where the earth begins to heal.